Skip to main content

 Jo Frances Meyer joined Puddingstone Consulting and the Connors Family Office in November 2019 as a Director, working closely with Jack Connors and Sharon McNally on a number of strategic business and philanthropic projects.
 Prior to her current position, she served as Executive Director of Boston Landmarks Orchestra from 2015–2019.
 She served as Director of Development for Rockport Music from 2011–2014; Senior Development Associate for Women’s Health at Brigham and Women’s Hospital, working with Dr. Paula A. Johnson from 2008–2011.
 From 1999–2006, Meyer served as Director of Institutional Giving for the Boston Symphony Orchestra.
 Prior to her 20-plus years in philanthropy, Meyer practiced law in the areas of health care law and policy at Mintz, Levin in Boston, and commercial litigation at Peabody & Brown (now Nixon Peabody LLP).
 A graduate of Harvard’s Kennedy School of Government with a Master in Public Administration in 1994, Meyer also holds a law degree from Suffolk University Law School (1982) and a Bachelor of Science in Journalism from Boston University’s School of Public Communication (1976).
 In addition to serving on the Longy School of Music Board of Governors, Meyer also serves as a Trustee at the Schwartz Center for Compassionate Healthcare, and as a member of the Board of Advisors for the American Repertory Theater, Boston Landmarks Orchestra, Boston Lyric Opera, and Lyric Stage Company.

-In the past 25+ years, Dr. Banfield has produced a body of productive music/ arts scholarship activities, books, compositions, recordings, establishing an active teaching, student and music/ lecture programming development, professional service and creative work, that contributes to contemporary arts leadership.
+In the past 25+ years, Dr. William Banfield has produced a body of productive music/ arts scholarship activities, books, compositions, recordings, establishing an active teaching, student and music/ lecture programming development, professional service and creative work, that contributes to contemporary arts leadership.
 Dr. Banfield was named Longy’s Senior Scholar in Residence in 2022.
 He has served as Professor of Africana Studies/Music and Society, founding director of the Center for Africana Studies/Liberal Arts and teaching in the dept. of composition and the graduate program Berklee College of Music, now retired (2005-2020).
 The college named him Professor Emeritus and founding director of Africana Studies/Center.
 He served as the Endowed Chair Humanities, Fine Arts, professor of Music, director of American Cultural Studies/Jazz, Popular, World Music Studies, University of St. Thomas, MN (1997-2005).
 Banfield served as assistant professor, African American Studies/Music, Indiana University (1992-1997) where he developed the Undine Smith Moore Collection of Scores and Manuscripts of Black Composers.
 A native Detroiter, he received his Bachelor of Music from the New England Conservatory of Music in Boston, a Master of Theological Studies from Boston University and a Doctor of Musical Arts in composition from the University of Michigan.

 Wayman Chin joined Longy’s faculty in 1994.
 From 2008-2020, he served as Dean of the Conservatory and for 13 years, also served as Chair of the Chamber Music Program.
 In 2007, he was awarded Longy’s George Seaman Award for Excellence in the Art of Teaching.
 In 2020, he was named Dean Emeritus.
 Mr. Chin earned a Bachelor of Music degree with honors from the University of Hartford’s Hartt School and a Master of Music degree from Yale UniversityPianist Wayman Chin has performed widely throughout the United States, Asia, and the United Kingdom.
 Devoted to chamber music playing, Mr. Chin has collaborated with artists such as the Pacifica Quartet, Cassatt String Quartet, violinist Eric Rosenblith, violist Masumi Rostad, cellist Thomas Kraines, sopranos Nancy Armstrong and Maria Jette and baritone Thomas Meglioranza.
 For twelve seasons, he was a member of the artist faculty at the Yellow Barn Music School and Festival and for five years, performed and taught at the Stamford International Music Festival in England.
 He also taught previously at UMass Dartmouth and on the Music Program faculty of the Winter Cycle at the Banff Centre in Canada.